-- a.
-Council requests that deal with policy issues and council requests that may be construed as direction must be directed to the city manager, except for general inquiries or questions, in which case the council may go to the department directors or key staff in the City Manager's Office.
-Members may also deal directly with the city attorney, city clerk, city treasurer, city auditor, or other staff appointed by the council. - b.
-Council requests requiring funding must be directed to the city manager.
-The city manager shall respond in a timely manner. - c.
-Council requests to prepare or consider new ordinances or non-binding resolutions must be made in accordance with Rule 13.B. - 4.
-Charter officers or the director of the office of public safety accountability may submit staff reports or descriptions of oral reports to the city clerk for placement on the agenda. - 5.
-Department directors, subject to the discretion of the city manager, may submit staff reports or descriptions of oral reports to the city clerk for placement on the agenda.

-- 6. Outside agencies and advisory bodies, and city boards, committees and commissions may submit agenda items in accordance with the following: - a.
-Items must be sponsored for agenda placement by the mayor, councilmembers, charter officers, or department staff; and - b.
-All agenda items must be submitted in accordance with the agenda packet submission and preparation requirements. - 7.
+- 1. The city manager and city clerk shall develop the agenda for council meetings in consultation with the mayor and/or vice mayor, with the exception of agenda items involving the compensation of charter officers or any personnel that report to the council, which may only be brought forward with the initial approval of the mayor, or recommendation by a majority of the Personnel and Public Employees (P&PE) Committee. - 2.
+Charter officers, the director of the office of public safety accountability, and the Sacramento Housing and Redevelopment Agency executive director may submit staff reports or descriptions of oral reports to the city clerk for placement on the agenda. - 3.
+Department directors, subject to the discretion of the city manager, may submit staff reports, including oral reports, to the city clerk for placement on the agenda. - 4.
+Outside agencies and advisory bodies, and city boards, committees, and commissions may submit agenda items in accordance with the following: - a.
+Items must be sponsored for agenda placement by the mayor, charter officers, or department staff; and - a.
+All agenda items must be submitted in accordance with the agenda packet submission and preparation requirements. - 5.
 Prior to an agenda item being brought to the city council, it should be brought to any relevant city board, committee, or commission and the staff report should include the board, committee, or commission recommendation.